La libertad a través del arte

 Fundamental in his art education was the Ecuadorian artist Oswaldo Moreno, whom he met in 1974.
 In 1976 and 1977 he attended a painting workshop at the Milwaukee Art Museum.
 At the end of the 1970s, he entered the School of Pedagogy and Literature at PUCE, from which he graduated in 1982.
 In 1988 he was invited by the US State Department on a cultural tour.
 In that same year, he received a scholarship from the British Council to enter the Slade School of Fine Art, UCL, an academy where he befriended British artists such as John Hoyland.

-His representations of the country include his participation in the XLV International Venice Biennale, his solo show at the Istituto Italo-Latino Americano in Rome, 1993; Guest of Honor at the V International Art Biennial SIART, La Paz, 2007; VI Beijing International Art Biennale, 2015; and New York Latin American Art Triennial (NYLAAT), 2022.
+His representations of the country include his participation in the XLV International Venice Biennale, his solo show at the Istituto Italo-Latino Americano in Rome, 1993; Guest of Honor at the V International Art Biennial SIART, La Paz, 2007; VI Beijing International Art Biennale, 2015; and New York Latin American Art Triennial (NYLAAT), 2022; invited to participate in Meninas Madrid Gallery, open-air exhibition of intervened sculptures, Madrid, fall 2023.

-In 2017, an individual, traveling exhibition began in various Asian cities (Beijing, Nanjing, Seoul, Tokyo); In 2018 Ninfas, Meninas y la Mirada del Pintor is presented at Alianza Francesa, Quito and, also, at Casa de la Cultura, Cuenca.
-Later in 2019 he exhibits Mnemografías, Saladentro Gallery, Cuenca; and Lecturas de Quito, at the Global Migration Forum, Quito, 2020.
-In this same year, the series Transparencias del país de la mitad, painting on various papers, is presented at the Torre del Reloj Gallery, Mexico City; in 2022, Cosmogonías de un pintor is exhibited at Alianza Francesa, Quito.
+Summarizing the individual exhibits of recent years: in 2017, an individual, traveling exhibition began in various Asian cities (Beijing, Nanjing, Seoul, Tokyo); in 2018 Ninfas, Meninas y la Mirada del Pintor was presented at Alianza Francesa, Quito and, also, at Casa de la Cultura, Cuenca.
+Later in 2019 he exhibited Mnemografías, Saladentro Gallery, Cuenca; and Lecturas de Quito, at the Global Migration Forum, Quito, 2020.
+In this same year, the series Transparencias del país de la mitad, painting on various papers, was presented at the Torre del Reloj Gallery, Mexico City; in 2022, Cosmogonías de un pintor was exhibited at Alianza Francesa, Quito.
+At the end of 2023, he presented According to the Direction of the Wind, an anthological exhibition, in the Najas Palace, Chancellery of Ecuador, Quito.

 His work can be found in public and private collections: the United Nations Gallery, in Vienna and Geneva, respectively; Inter-American Development Bank, Tokyo; Diners Club del Ecuador, Quito; Italian-Latin American Institute, Rome; Development Bank of Latin America (CAF), Caracas; Art Museum of the Americas (OAS), Washington D.C.; Museum of Art, University of London (UCL); OFID (the OPEC Fund for International Development), Vienna; Imago Mundi Foundation, Treviso; Art at the Limit AAL, Santiago de Chile; Museum of Modern Art, Cuenca; United Nations Organization, UNAIDS, Geneva; Permanent Mission of Ecuador to the UN, New York.